pinterest/thriftcheck/README.md

 $ thriftlint --stdin-name filename.thrift - < filename.thrift
 ```

+Include paths specified via `-I` or in the configuration file are normalized
+using lexical path cleaning, which removes trailing slashes, resolves `.` and
+`..` elements, and eliminates redundant separators.
+This means `includes/`,
+`includes`, and `./includes/` are treated identically.

 Messages are reported to standard output using a familiar parseable format:

 ```